-(1).
+The Capstone Consolidation course is the final course for the Child and Adolescent Mental Health Certificate Program.
+The course is designed to allow students to demonstrate the knowledge they have attained throughout the program.
+The course consists of three (3) project options of which the student must complete one (1).
 Each project option requires a high base level of knowledge in the field of child and adolescent metal health and represents a significant amount of work.
 At the completion of the project, students should demonstrate a mastery of the requisite knowledge and a high level of competency in terms of the content and presentation of the project.

-PS1163 Developmental Psychology (42 Hours)
+PS1163 Developmental Psychology

-Using a developmental psychology lens this course focuses on providing students with an opportunity to improve understanding of self.
+Using a developmental psychology lens this course focuses on providing students with an opportunity to improve their understanding of self.
 Through personal reflection students will examine the human lifespan from conception and prenatal development through old age and death.
 Students will gain understanding and perspective of their development across physical, cognitive, social and personality contexts.
 Examination of fundamental theories, historical arguments/perspectives and current issues provide opportunity for critical thinking and application of influences to one's development within the student's life.

-PS2005 Child and Adolescent Psychopathology (45 Hours)
+PS2005 Child and Adolescent Psychopathology

-To understand complicated mental health disorders common to infant, child and adolescents, students will review a variety of abnormal cognitive and behavioural disorders.
+To understand complicated mental health disorders common to infants, children and adolescents, students will review a variety of abnormal cognitive and behavioural disorders.
 This course will emphasize an understanding of the behaviours and the daily effects and challenges on the mental health of the infant, child, and adolescent population.

-PF2073 Behaviour and Drugs (45 Hours)
+PF2073 Behaviour and Drugs